marcogdepinto/Deep-learning-model-deploy-with-django/README.md

-# Django REST API to serve Emotion Classification RAVDESS
+# Django-rest API to serve an emotion classification deep learning model

 Emotion Classification RAVDESS is a project that is able to predict the emotions of a recorded speaker using a deep neural network.